top of page

 Performance

 In addition to his active professional singing career, Dean is a classical and jazz pianist and Irish traditional musician.
-He has appeared on tours as diverse as Video Games Live! and Andrea Bocelli In Concert, and with ensembles including Eighth Blackbird and Haymarket Opera.
-He has performed medieval chant in Spain and Russian folk music in Siberia.
+He has appeared on tours as diverse as Video Games Live!, RBG in Song, and Andrea Bocelli In Concert, and with ensembles including Eighth Blackbird and the Haymarket Opera Orchestra.

 Teaching

-Dean served on the faculty of the Madison Early Music Festival, and as a guest clinician with the Pro Musica Youth Chorus and The Rose Ensemble.
-He has developed programs and pre-concert lectures for The Schola Antiqua and The Newberry Concert.
-He taught in the Common Core at The University of Chicago and in an archaeological field school in Spain.
+Dean has served on the faculty of the Madison Early Music Festival, and as a guest clinician with the Pro Musica Youth Chorus and The Rose Ensemble.
+He has developed programs and pre-concert lectures for The Schola Antiqua, The Rookery, and The Newberry Consort.
+He taught in the Common Core at The University of Chicago, and at the Instituto para Investigaciones Prehistóricas in Santander, Spain.

 Fundraising

-Dean has sustained individual and organizational (corporate and foundation) advancement efforts as an analyst, writer, and frontline fundraiser for The University of Chicago and many local performing arts causes.
-Proficient in databases and CRM systems, he utilizes AI-enabled tools for qualification and reporting.
+Dean has sustained individual and institutional (corporate and foundation) advancement efforts as an analyst, grant writer, and frontline fundraiser for The University of Chicago and many local performing arts causes, including at major and leadership gift levels.
+Proficient in databases and CRM systems, he is trained in contemporary AI research tools and data ethics, and is a member of Forefront, which originated as The Donors Forum.

-Through the Harran Productions Foundation, the Hassan Institute for Interfaith Encounter, and Rockefeller Chapel, Dean has produced many interfaith concert experiences and written about the interreligious history of Chicago.
-His professional vocal residencies have included high holidays at Rodfei Zedek Congregation and the Kaplan Concert Series at Anshe Emet in addition to weekly appearances at Chicago church parishes.
+Through the Harran Productions Foundation, the Hassan Institute for Interfaith Encounter, and Rockefeller Memorial Chapel, Dean has produced many interfaith concert experiences and written about the interreligious history of Chicago.
+His professional vocal residencies have included high holidays at Rodfei Zedek Congregation and the Kaplan Concert Series at Anshe Emet in addition to regular appearances at Chicago church parishes.
+As an ethnographer and observer of art across cultures, he trained with Michael Camille and Omar McRoberts.

 Education